esallychang/BIOF521_Fall2025/_episodes/01-Week2-Loading-SRA-Data.md

 > 1. <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Faster Download and Extract Reads in FASTQ </button> with the following parameters:
 > - **Select Input Type**: `List of SRA Accession, one per line`.
 > - The input parameter <span class="glyphicon glyphicon-file"></span> **select input type** should point to your **Pasted Entry**
-> 2. Click the `Execute` button.
+> 2. Click the `Run Tool` button.
 This will run the tool, which retrieves the sequence read read datasets and places them into your Galaxy environment. <span class="glyphicon glyphicon-time"></span> Note that this step can take a few minutes, so this might be a good time get get a fresh cup of coffee!
 > 3. <span class="glyphicon glyphicon-eye-open"></span> Take a look at the entries that were created in your history panel:
 > - `Pair-end data (fasterq-dump)`: Contains Paired-end datasets (if available)
 > - `Single-end data (fasterq-dump)`:  Contains Single-end datasets (if available)